DETAILED ACTION

 .

 The limitations pertain to system and method for privacy protection, as drafted, is a process that, under its broadest reasonable interpretation covers mathematical concepts and mental process abstract idea.
 Nothing in the claimed elements precludes the steps from being mathematical concepts combined with being a mental process abstract idea being performed in the human mind with pencil and paper.
-For claim 12, other than reciting various computational units for implementing the method, nothing in the claimed elements precludes the steps from being mathematical concepts and mental process abstract idea.
-The method can be performed in the human mind with the aid pencil and paper but for the recitation of generic computation units.
+For claims 1 and 12, other than reciting various computational units for implementing the method, nothing in the claimed elements precludes the steps from being mathematical concepts and mental process abstract idea.
+The method can be performed in the human mind with the aid of pencil and paper but for the recitation of generic computational units.
 Accordingly, claims 1 and 12 recite an abstract idea.

 Claim 2 presents limitations that is merely post solution activity of transmitting data.
 This limitation is considered well-understood, routine, conventional activity.
 Claim 2 is not eligible under 35 U.S.C.
 101.